ctudose/jdbc/tasks.md

 Objectives:
 Create code to properly manage JDBC database connections.
 Employ try/catch/finally blocks to properly dispose of connections after use.
+Create code to modify data in a database.
 Create code to execute an INSERT statement against a database.
 Test name:
 testInsertCountries